caddison/AeroCompanion/README.md

 ### Real-Time Video Streaming
 - Streams live video feed from the drone's 12MP camera to a web application or **Vuzix Blade** smart glasses for FPV (First Person View) experience.
-- Provides seamless video transmission over a **Sixfab 4G/LTE cellular modem** for extended range operations.
+- Provides video transmission over a **Sixfab 4G/LTE cellular modem** for extended range operations.

 ### Computer Vision and Obstacle Avoidance
 - Employs a secondary downward-facing camera for movement tracking and obstacle detection.